-Ashwood is a popular wood for flooring, furniture, cabinetry, and many other woodworking projects.
-Light color beige to light brown tone and straight grain of ash wood is an attractive unique look to your loving furniture and other woodwork.
+Light color beige to light brown tone and straight grain of ash wood provide an attractive unique look to your loving furniture and other woodwork.

-When I was working with ash wood making furniture, I was always wondered Does ash stain well?
+When I was working with ash wood making furniture, I always wondered about its finishing procedure.

 So, let’s get going!